Goncalo-Marques/ecomap/README.md

 | /api     | Rest API        |
 | /docs/ui | Swagger UI      |

-The server contains a makefile that defines a set of tasks that can be run to help with development.
+The server contains a [Makefile](server/Makefile) that defines a set of tasks that can be run to help with development.
 The available targets can be checked by running the following command inside the `server` directory:

 ```shell
 make help